SI206-UMich/project-1-barbarer/README.md

 # Project1

+On GitHub use the code button to get the url for your repo on GitHub - Do not download the zip file!
 Using the terminal, go to the folder on your local computer where you want the repository to be cloned
-- git clone <link> on your terminal
+- git clone url

 Make sure to do at least 3 commits